TobizzleLOL/PokerAI/README.md

 ## V. 0.4 The Tragedy of getting Predictions   Jan 23, 2024
 After tryning to use our AI model to evaluate hands, we realised that the output was the same everytime.
 It learned nothing at all.
 The AI poker player raised every single hand we gave him, resulting in a 66% accuracy when giving winning hands.
 After trying for some time we came to the conclusion that the dataset we used was unbalanced, had a bad structure and lacks pre-flop situations.
 Becuase of that we will now focus on other training methods for some time.

+## V. 0.5 Another Try
+We had the idea of using AI to evaluate the hand and chosing a move based on that, rather than choosing a move upfront.
+We used a dataset provided by the UC Irvine Machine Learning Repository (https://archive.ics.uci.edu/dataset/158/poker+hand).
+We used the same open-source library as in previous versions, but adjusted the layer atrributes.
+After a few hours of testing, the final version was right about 99.9% of the time when presented with 5 cards.
+This is more than we hoped for, but because it only takes 5 cards as input, we will need to create 3 more models for other gamestates.

+This is implemented in commit 765fe6fa92b2453a8b349b28e9c5a75f391ddacc.